 - Trumpets have a brighter and more piercing sound, while French horns have a mellower and warmer sound.

-The difference between Trumpet and French Horn is that Trumpets produce bright and energetic sounds with a shorter tubing as compared to the French Horn, whereas, French Horns can produce both loud, delicate, harsh as well as smooth sounds.
+The difference between Trumpet and French Horn is that Trumpets produce bright and energetic sounds with shorter tubing than the French Horn, whereas French Horns can produce both loud, delicate, harsh, and smooth sounds.

 Comparison Table